braindotai/Deep-Learning-Scratch-Arena/README.md

 # Welcome to Deep Learning Scratch Arena.

 ## What is Deep Learning Scratch Arena?

 My goal is to provide high quality Scratch Implementations of the fundamentals of Deep Learning and its applications, with interactive well documentated jupyter notebooks.
+All notebooks comes along with implementations using Tensorflow, MXNet and Pytorch.

 ## Why Scratch Implemantation?